TechDevangelist/sprunki-directory/index.md

+# main index.md
 ---
+layout: home
+title: Sprunki
+---
 # Welcome to Sprunki Directory
-This site is hosted on GitHub Pages.
+This is a static site for Sprunki games